sagirumati/EviewsR/README.md

 Kano, Nigeria.
 Please visit his [website](https://smati.com.ng) for more details.

-Please follow his publications with his **ORCID: 0000-0003-1413-3974**
+Please follow his publications on **ORCID: 0000-0003-1413-3974**

 # About EviewsR

-EviewsR is an R package that can run Eviews program from R Markdown.
+EviewsR is an R package that integrates R and EViews.

 # Installation